Write for a practitioner audience

 How should you write for a practitioner journal?

-Having mapped out your article, decided what type it is, how you should present your research, etc., you are ready to write.
-Here are some tips which should help you present your article in an attractive manner to your peer group, or your practitioner colleagues.
+Having structured your article, decided on its type and how best to go about presenting the tips outlined below should help you present your article in an approachable way to your peer group, or your practitioner colleagues.

 Title and introduction

-Use both to capture the attention of the reader.
-The title of the article should immediately catch the eye, as with the following examples:
+Use the title and introduction to capture the attention of the reader.
+The title of the article should have immediacy, as is neatly captured in the following examples:

-All the above titles are catchy, using alliteration, descriptive phrases, repetition and above all terms which link into business preoccupations.
+All the above titles are catchy, use alliteration or, descriptive phrases, and as such overlap with business preoccupations.

 - "CEOs of high-tech companies have some justification for blaming their losses and missed earnings of recent years on the economic slowdown.
 These companies have struggled to optimize their existing business models, many initiating across-the-board budget cuts and layoffs."
 (Vivek Kapur et al., "High-tech 2005: the horizontal, hypercompetitive future", Strategy & Leadership, Vol. 31 No. 2).